Welcome to Dynamic Ecology! Below are some answers to questions you may have about this blog.

 Didn’t you used to have another blog?

 Previously, I blogged for the journal Oikos.
-That blog was similar to this one, and most of my posts for that blog, along with the comments, are archived here.
+That blog was similar to this one, and most of my posts for that blog, along with the comments, can be viewed here at Dynamic Ecology.
 Here is a post explaining why I chose to set up my own shop.

 Why do you blog?